JFoArlas/MechaCar_Statistical_Analysis/README.md

 - After performing a t-test on lot 2, I found that the mean of the sample is 1500.2, with a p-value of .61.
 Because that p-value is higher than .05, we do not have enough evidence to reject the null hypothesis. **So the PSI for lot 2 is statistically similar to the population mean of 1,500 pounds per square inch.**

 - After performing a t-test on lot 3, I found that the mean of the sample is 14,96.14, with a p-value of .04.
 Because that p-value is lower than .05, we do have enough evidence to reject the null hypothesis. **So the PSI for lot 3 is not statistically similar to the population mean of 1,500 pounds per square inch.**

+## Study Design: MechaCar vs Competition
+- To prove that MechaCar is a good value for the price, one could use **cost as the independent variable**, and other factors like **MPG, horse power, maintenance cost, & safety rating and independent variables**.
+- Null hypothesis: MechaCar's performance relative to it's price is a good value.
+- Alternative hypothesis: MechaCar's performance relative to it's price is not a good value.
+- One could use multiple linear regression to test this hypothesis because there are 2+ variables to consider.